Robert-van-Engelen/Forth850/README.md

 is solved in 0.865 seconds, the fastest Forth implementation of the benchmarks.
 The PC-G850(V)(S) Z80 CPU runs at 8MHz.

+Forth850 includes stack under/overflow checks, dictionary overflow checks and can be interrupted by pressing BREAK.

 ## Installation

 In RUN MODE enter `MON` to enter the Monitor, then enter `USER3FFF` to reserve